techwulf/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+  It allows you to easily use a route with dynamic info in it.
+Makes dynamic routing programatically easier.

 1. How would you explain form validation to someone who has never programmed before?
+  Form validation is running the inputs of a form through multiple tests to make sure they are placed in properly.
+It allows for easy troubleshooting and error responses when things aren't entered correctly.
 1. In 1-2 sentences, define end to end testing.
+  It's testing across multiple applications.
+It's testing the entire flow of a system dependency to ensure all integrated pieces work together as expected.

 ## Instructions